Consumer Electronics Show (CES)

 Creating conditional autonomous cars, often referred to as Level 3 autonomous cars, is the next logical step in future mobility progression.
 These can manage most aspects of driving by themselves, but only if certain conditions are met and if not, they would require the human to take over.
 The biggest challenge with these vehicles is managing the hand-over: the situation where the car must transfer control back to the driver once limitations are met.

-To ensure this happens seamlessly, HARMAN has developed an advanced Cabin Monitoring System which uses monitoring sensors to capture the most essential first-order biometric features of a driver, such as eye gaze, head position, and pupil diameter among others.
+To ensure this happens seamlessly, HARMAN has developed an advanced Cabin Monitoring System which uses monitoring sensors to capture the most essential first-order biometric features of a driver, such as an eye gaze, head position, and pupil diameter among others.
 The system can also analyze the auditory content and heart or breathing rates of occupants using proprietary and patented algorithms to provide second-order biometric signals such as emotional activity and cognitive load.
 While capable of working in lower levels of autonomy, this solution will be critical to the success of semi-autonomous vehicles in the future.

-In preparation of higher levels of autonomy, HARMAN has partnered with Innoviz Technologies to bring LiDAR technology to more automakers.
-These long-range, solid state solutions are compact and capable of helping autonomous cars “see” where they’re going as well as objects ahead much more accurately.
+In preparation for higher levels of autonomy, HARMAN has partnered with Innoviz Technologies to bring LiDAR technology to more automakers.
+These long-range, solid-state solutions are compact and capable of helping autonomous cars “see” where they’re going as well as objects ahead much more accurately.
 HARMAN’s sensor fusion technology will also allow LiDAR to work with Forward Facing Cameras to enable more vehicle safety use cases.
 This is yet another example of HARMAN’s long-standing commitment to an open and broad ecosystem of partners and innovators to realize bigger picture mobility goals.